0xbabo/stacksonchain-dash/README.md

 # TODO

+- Query for liquidity and TVL for DEXs
+- Query for fees, revenue, profitability of defi & NFT platforms
 - Query for top NFT deployers/creators by users, volume, collections
 - Query for NFT listings with some value metric, particularly for BNS
-- Query for fees, revenue, profitability of defi & NFT platforms
 - Query for transfer % of proceeds from NFT collections to CEX
  * SPJJYJVZ4H7B34GG8D3SSN70WVWDYSHCC9E9ZV4V.bitcoin-toadz
  * SP2WF8C5AVTB3P1AESCDJHHPCSDG3CGES97XSNP72.bitcoin-whales-3d
  * ...etc...

-# Staking Contracts

-- SPNWZ5V2TPWGQGVDR6T7B6RQ4XMGZ4PXTEE0VQ0S.bm-stake-v1
-- SPNWZ5V2TPWGQGVDR6T7B6RQ4XMGZ4PXTEE0VQ0S.mktc-staking-v2
--

 # CEX Analysis